Not your average "Who makes the best AT?" thread. This is an above average one!

 5 or last place?)
 Tire Rack ranks General Grabber AT2 as number 5, but Consumer Reports ranks it poorly (far below top 10).

 I previously owned this tire.
 IME, it's a great performing aggressive AT, except that it rides ROUGH.
 Every bump hits hard.
 Otherwise a great tire.
+Is is an exceptionally tough tire with strong, thick sidewalls.
 Price is good.
 Good value.
 It's a great tire if you don't mind a rough ride.6) Consumer Reports ranks Bridgestone Duelor AT Revo-2 as number 6.
 I don't know much about this tire, but many professional reviewers and user reviewers love this tire.

 7) Tire Rack rates BFG AT as number 7.
 Consumer Reports didn't test it or include it in its rankings this time.
 It's no longer the best, but is still good.
 There are better tires (IMO) that cost less, but don't count out BFG AT.
 It's still good and very popular.
 The fact that there are other tires ranked above it is because those other tires are excellent.
 Rankings reflect tire performance, not popularity.
 BFG is still the most popular. i.e. - more people buy it than any other.